ricardoalmeida/federation-nexus-prisma/README.md

 ## Authentication && Authorization

-I assume the authentication will be in Apollo Gateway and the request to services have userId and scopes already set.
+I assume the authentication will be in Apollo Gateway and the request to services have userId and permissions already set.